Qualità inizia con la Q

 ATOS Q: Change to a small measuring volume

 If you need a high resolution for a small, detailed object, switching measuring volumes is easy with this 3D scanner.
-Dokus shows you step by step how to prepare and change the lenses, define the measuring volume in GOM Inspect Suite and calibrate the sensor.
+Dokus shows you step by step how to prepare and change the lenses, define the measuring volume in ZEISS INSPECT and calibrate the sensor.